 Waste disposal and its management is not only a legal issue but also a social, economic and political issue.
 The state, through waste disposal regulation and other measures, plays an important role in waste disposal management.
-However, the role played by others such as nongovernmental organizations, international organizations, local communities and individual households should not be overlooked.
+However, the role played by others such as non-governmental organizations, international organizations, local communities and individual households should not be overlooked.

 Kenya has a series of Waste disposal regulations ranging from treaties and conventions, the Constitution, primary legislation and common law.
-Some of the International Conventions which Kenya has ratified include "The Basel Convention on the Control of the Trans Boundary Movements of Hazardous Wastes and their Disposal", "The Bamako Convention on the Ban of the Import into Africa and the Control of Trans-Boundary Movement of Hazardous Wastes within Africa";1991,31 "The African Convention on the Conservation of Nature and Natural Resources" (Revised Edition) 200332, "Vienna Convention for the Protection of the Ozone Layer"33 and "The Montreal Protocol on Substances that Deplete the Ozone Layer",34 "The
+Some of the International Conventions which Kenya has ratified include "The Basel Convention on the Control of the Trans Boundary Movements of Hazardous Wastes and their Disposal",30, "The Bamako Convention on the Ban of the Import into Africa and the Control of Trans-Boundary Movement of Hazardous Wastes within Africa";1991,31 "The African Convention on the Conservation of Nature and Natural Resources" (Revised Edition) 200332, "Vienna Convention for the Protection of the Ozone Layer",34 "The Stockholm Convention on Persistent Organic Pollutants" (POPs)35; and "The Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade".36

-^{32 1001} UNTS 3.
+32 1001 UNTS 3.

 33 1513 UNTS 293 / [1988] ATS 26 / 26 ILM 1529 (1987).